thoughtspot/thoughtspot.github.io/_admin/ts-cloud/intro-embed.md

 ## Custom actions

-ThoughtSpot allows you to add custom actions to the embedded pinboards and visualizations.
+ThoughtSpot allows you to add custom actions to the embedded Liveboards and visualizations.

 For example, you can add a button to the ThoughtSpot UI that will trigger a workflow in your parent application.